 Buying a Business – What is Profit

 There are many versions and definitions of profit.
 A Business Broker will provide potential buyers with financial records, who need to be aware of the subtle differences in terminology used to describe profit, so that they can understand the impact and implications of these differences.
+If this is going to be the first time you are running a business, then you should consider getting professional assistance from an executive coach who can provide you with Executive Scaling Up Coaching courses.
 Some of the different methods used in reporting profit are:

 - Owner Operator.
 The pre-tax return earned by a working owner – includes the owner’s wages.